angr/angr-doc/docs/toplevel.md

 <BV32 0x8949ed31>
 ```

 Those aren't python ints!
 Those are _bitvectors_.
 Python integers don't have the same semantics as words on a CPU, e.g. wrapping on overflow, so we work with bitvectors, which you can think of as an integer as represented by a series of bits, to represent CPU data in angr.
-Note that each bitvector has a `.size` property describing how large it is.
+Note that each bitvector has a `.length` property describing how wide it is in bits.

 We'll learn all about how to work with them soon, but for now, here's how to convert from python ints to bitvectors and back again: